 - Keep kittens and cats away from new foster dogs.

 - Children must be well trained.
-Teach them how to approach animals - they are never to grab at the animal’s food, treats, ears, tail, and they are never to "ride" the animal, crawl on the animal, or rough house with the animal, no fingers in crates, no grabbing food bowls while dogs are eating, etc.
+Teach them how to approach animals - they are never to grab at the animal’s food, treats, ears, tail, and they are never to "ride" the animal, crawl on the animal, rough house with the animal, no fingers in crates, no grabbing food bowls while dogs are eating, etc.